jbmagination/ac/README.md

 This hasn't been created yet, but this repository will be here for documentation and for when it is finished and ready.

+A lot of code has been stolen from [tane.us/ac](https://tane.us/ac) and [crossingti.me](https://crossingti.me).
+Mine expands on it to include the weather and holiday, other games, etc.

 ## Regarding main games
 Animal Crossing for GameCube and Animal Forest for Nintendo 64 have the exact same music.